 - And finally, the radon testing unit is collected by your home inspector.

-For the most accurate or complete measure of radon you can trust the services of Safe Shelter as we have professionals who ensure to provide you with the best radon testing services.
+For the most accurate or complete measure of radon you can trust the services of Safe Shelter Environmental as we have professionals who ensure to provide you with the best radon testing services in pennsylvania.

 GET 10% off airthings smart radon and indoor air quality monitors!!!

 We are excited to partner with Airthings to offer the most cutting edge home Radon and indoor air quality monitoring systems on the market!

 We have added the professional continuous monitors to enhance our diagnostic process and expedite testing results!

 Schedule your test today